 Finding a Top Financial Advisor Firm in St. Louis, Missouri

 St. Louis is a large city, so it’s no surprise that it has a multitude of financial advisor firms to choose from within its borders.
-Although the supply is there, having a sea of advisors to choose from can be daunting.
+But having a sea of advisors to choose from can be daunting.
 That’s why SmartAsset has put together this list of the top 10 financial advisor firms in the city, listing their individual account minimums, services, fees and more.
-The SmartAsset financial advisor matching tool is a fantastic alternative to this though, and features a survey that will pair you with as many as three advisors in your area.
+SmartAsset's free matching tool also allows you to pick from as many as three financial advisors in your area.

 |Rank||Financial Advisor||Assets Managed||Minimum Assets||Financial Services||More Information|